jtouyz/Bayesian_foundations/README.md

 # Course 1: Bayesian Foundations Notebooks
-This repo is for UpSkill ML's Course 1 of Bayesian Foundations.
+This repo is for UpSkill ML's 💻 Course 1 of Bayesian Foundations 💻.

 You have two options to run this code either:
-1. Downloading the code and working with it locally or
+1. Working through a Binder online or
-2. Working through a Binder online.
+2. Downloading the code and working with it locally.

 # Working the code through "My Binder"
 My Binder is a free service that will set up a light-weight virtual dockerized python container.
 It will contain the set of notebooks for this course for you to work with so you don't need to download the code locally.